Titanium vs Steel: Strength Comparison

 Use specific strength when: the designer has freedom to modify cross-section, weight reduction is a primary objective, or the part is structural in a weight-critical system.

-Example: Ti-6Al-4V (~813) vs 4140 (~441) — titanium can carry 1.8× more load per unit weight, enabling significant weight reduction with the same structural margin.
+Example: Ti-6Al-4V (~813) vs 4140 (~441) — titanium can carry about 1.8× more ultimate tensile load per unit weight in a strength-limited design.
+Check stiffness separately because titanium deflects more than steel at the same geometry.

 Titanium vs Steel: Strength Properties Table

-| Alloy | Condition | UTS (ksi) | Yield (ksi) | Density (lb/in³) | Specific Strength | Weight vs Ti |
+| Alloy | Condition | UTS (ksi) | Yield (ksi) | Density (lb/in³) | Specific Strength (ksi·in³/lb) | Weight vs Ti |

 |---|---|---|---|---|---|---|